djstillme/valheim-mod-manager/README.md

 Simple CLI-based Valheim mod manager made in response to the `Network Error Bug` that many Linux users seem to experience -- making it __impossible__ to download certain mods on Linux machines.
 This script is designed to be used as a standalone mod manager, and is currently compatible with **all** mods available on [thunderstore.io](https://thunderstore.io/c/valheim/).

-## 🤔 Who Should Use This?

-Any Linux user who is encountering problems with being able to download mods may find this useful, specifically the `Network Error Bug` that I have experienced on multiple Arch-based machines.

 ## 🪄 Installation

 ### Prerequisites